The Sound of Music, 1965

 Convent interiors were recreated in the studio, but the exterior really is Maria’s abbey.
 It’s Nonnberg Abbey, Nonnberg Gasse, where you can visit the courtyard and peek inside the chapel (which looks nothing like the interior recreated back in Hollywood).

 The film cheats a little with the exterior, too.
 As you’ll find if you visit, the real Nonnberg Abbey doesn’t look out over the picturesque old town of Salzburg, but to the nondescript southern suburbs.
-The reverse shot, of Maria leaving the abbey, filmed way across the city on the Winkler Terrace (where the Do Re Mi number later begins).
+The reverse shot, of Maria leaving the abbey, filmed way across the city on the Humboldt Terrace (seen later in the Do Re Mi number), in front of the Museum of Modern Art, which since 2002 has stood atop Mönchsberg Cliffs on the site of the old Cafe Winkler.

 The Sound of Music filming location: the view 'from' the abbey: Winkler Terrace, looking over Salzburg toward Nonnberg Abbey, Salzburg, Austria